A Spiderweb In Greece Is Covering The Shoreline At Aitoliko As Spiders Move In To Party And Mate

-On a 1,000 foot stretch of shoreline in AitoLiko, Greece, spiders have created a nightmare-inducing web that blankets the area.
+On a 1,000 foot stretch of shoreline in Aitoliko, Greece, spiders have created a nightmare-inducing web that blankets the area.
 So, for those that are terrified of spiders, you might want to hold off booking a vacation to Greece at the moment.

-According to Euro News, the massive spiderweb in Aitoliko has been caused by warmer conditions in Western Greece.
+According to Euro News, the massive spiderweb in Aitoliko has been caused by warmer conditions in western Greece.
 The web structure has been constructed by Tetragnatha spiders, which have been known to build extremely large nests during their mating season.

-Scientists believe that ideal climate conditions that include warmer than usual temperatures and sufficient humidity, as well as an abundance of food, has led to the spiders hunkering down in Aitoliko for the mating season.
+Scientists believe that ideal climate conditions that include warmer-than-usual temperatures and sufficient humidity, as well as an abundance of food, has led to the spiders hunkering down in Aitoliko for the mating season.

 That’s right, not only is there a massive spiderweb, it contains a multitude of spiders ready to procreate and produce many more spiders.